LangenGroup/MoleCool/doc/source/index.rst

       :link-type: doc
       :class-card: sd-text-center sd-shadow

-      Learn how to get started and explore its main features step by step.
+      Learn how to get started and explore its main features.
       +++

       .. button-ref:: user_guide/introduction
-         :color: primary
+         :color: success
          :expand:

          To the User Guide